 Street food in Nairobi refers to the inviting snacks hawked on the streets of Nairobi’s downtown as well as in estates.
 It is definitely something you won’t find in the posh neighbourhoods of Karen and Lavington.
 However, recently, some Kenyan foods like mutura are sitting next to ice-cream and coffee on the menus of high-end restaurants.
 But, street food is street food.
 When you take it to a high-end restaurant, it is just food served in a different ambiance, on expensive cutlery, with an inflated bill.

-There are no coins jiggling in our pockets anymore because the tastes and aromas on the streets have taken full control of our wallets.
-Whether you are waiting for a bus, walking to your mama mboga or just strolling to a supermarket in the estate, there is always that mutura or smokie at the corner.
+There are no coins jiggling in our pockets anymore because the aromas on the streets have taken full control of our wallets.
+Whether you are waiting for a bus, walking to your mama mboga or just strolling to a supermarket in the estate, there is always that mutura or smokie guy at the corner.
 If you ignore him, the mahindi guy will draw your attention as he fans his charcoal grill with roasted cobs pointing to the sky.
 Personally, I gave up on ignoring chips mwitu.

 A variation of mahindi choma is mahindi boilo (mutungo).
 I think the lemon and chilli rub over roasted maize makes it tastier than boiled maize.